dask/dask/docs/source/custom-collections.rst

 .. note:: This is considered an advanced feature.
 For most cases the built-in
           collections are probably sufficient.

-Before reading this you should read and underestand:
+Before reading this you should read and understand:

 - :doc:`overview <graphs>`
 - :doc:`graph specification <spec>`